mininet/mininet.github.com/source/walkthrough/index.markdown

 An easier way to run this test is to use the Mininet CLI built-in pingall command, which does an all-pairs ping:

     pingall

+### Run a simple web server and client

+Remember that `ping` isn't the only command you can run on a host!
+Mininet hosts can run any command or application that is available to the underlying Linux system (or VM) and its file system.
+You can also enter any `bash` command, including job control (`&`, `jobs`, `kill`, etc..)

+Next, try starting a simple HTTP server on h1, making a request from h2, then shutting down the web server:

+    h1 python -m SimpleHTTPServer 80 &
+    h2 wget -O - h1
+    h1 kill %python

 Exit the CLI:
     exit